Arizona Desert Palm Trees

 • The Palm Moth larvae is problematic in some European countries.

-Sago Palm Arizona
+Sago Palms for Arizona

 The Sago Palm is a unique choice.

-• It has a palmy appearance
+• It has a palmy appearance, with feathery leaves.

 • New leaves grow from the top.